 But first, I would like to point out that all of the listed physical panic symptoms can also be experienced as part of a rage reaction.
 Rage attacks are most often seen in patients with borderline personality disorder (BPD), a high percentage of whom also have panic attacks.
 In fact, studies show that 40 percent of women with BPD have panic disorder as well.

 Surprisingly, the physiology of a rage attack is identical to those of a panic attack.
 The individual's cognitive processes (thoughts and evaluation of the symptoms and what may have triggered them) during an attack may be the only thing which distinguishes them.

-Unlike panic attacks which are supposedly unexpected and not necessarily triggered by any specific environmental stimulus, rage attacks are usually thought to be triggered by specific environmental events.
-If an individual has recurrent rage attacks which seem to be unexpected, spontaneous, and untriggered, then a completely different diagnostic label is usually applied to them by psychiatrists: intermittent explosive disorder.
+Unlike panic attacks, which are supposedly unexpected and not necessarily triggered by any specific environmental stimulus, rage attacks are usually thought to be triggered by specific environmental events.
+If an individual has recurrent rage attacks that seem to be unexpected, spontaneous, and untriggered, then a completely different diagnostic label is usually applied to them by psychiatrists: intermittent explosive disorder.

 I have never seen a single case of this in over 40 years that could not be better explained by another diagnosis.
 The judgment that a rage response is "out of proportion" to an environmental stimulus is usually based on the evaluator's lack of knowledge about a patient's prior experiences which determine why the patient finds something upsetting.